NVIDIA/cccl/docs/libcudacxx/extended_api/accessor_with_properties.rst

             typename CacheHint>
   class accessor_with_properties;

-**Proxy class** to allow distinguishing between load and store operations
+A **proxy class** to allow distinguishing between load and store operations

 .. code:: cpp